 Next: A testing plan is then put together and carried out by our speech pathologists, usually over 3-5 sessions.
 The results are scored, and a review takes place about 2-3 weeks later with the parents/clinical staff.
 You will be provided with a report at that time and we will discuss treatment goals, and if any other referrals (hearing, occupational therapy, etc.) are appropriate.

-Articulation Screening: (pronouncing sounds) Informal, without a report for simple cases (only a few sound errors): prorated at the current therapy rate, typically 45-60 minutes ($147-$196) FYI: If you plan to seek insurance reimbursement, you will most likely need to have a formal evaluation (#4 below) completed instead of a simple screening.This articulation screening does not provide a report you would need to submit to your insurance company.
+Articulation Screening: (pronouncing sounds) Informal, without a report for simple cases (only 1-2 sound errors) $216 This does not include a report.
+FYI: If you plan to seek insurance reimbursement, you will most likely need to have a full assessment (below) completed instead of a simple screening.This articulation screening does not provide a report you would need to submit to your insurance company.

 What do we do as part of an articulation screening?
 We typically play and talk with your child so that we may observe the following:

 Articulation full assessment only; with oral-motor exam, formal report & review: $432 Includes the following: Review of records and previous reports, administration of informal and formal articulation measures, oral-motor exam; written report (typically about 2-3 pages) including recommended goals and therapy techniques.
 The reports are generally necessary for insurance reimbursement.
 (FYI If your child has difficulties with articulation as well as language, you will want to schedule a comprehensive speech-language assessment instead, which would also include articulation/oral-motor exam.
 See below.)